 Who Is Nikki Sixx?

 Nikki Sixx was born on December 11, 1958, in San Jose, California.
 After performing as a bassist in various bands in Los Angeles, Sixx formed the group Mötley Crüe with drummer Tommy Lee.
-Their most successful album, Dr. Feelgood, remained on the charts for 114 weeks.
-Sixx's autobiography, The Dirt, was a New York Times best seller.
-He currently hosts the radio show Sixx Sense.
+Their most successful album, Dr. Feelgood, remained on the charts for 114 weeks, and the group's autobiography, The Dirt, became a New York Times best seller and later a movie.
+Sixx also hosted the radio show Sixx Sense for several years.

 Frank Carlton Serafino Feranna Jr., later known as Nikki Sixx, was born on December 11, 1958, in San Jose, California.
 His father, Frank Sr., left the family shortly after, and Sixx was raised jointly by his mother, Deana, and his grandparents.
 Between various moves, Sixx attended seven schools within 11 years.